Sensorineural hearing loss: Head trauma

 There can be damage either to the ear itself or to the central auditory pathways that process the information conveyed by the ears.
-People who sustain head injury are susceptible to hearing loss or tinnitus, either temporary or permanent.
-Contact sports like football (U.S. NFL), hockey and cricket have a notable incidence of head injuries (concussions).
+People who sustain a head injury are susceptible to hearing loss or tinnitus, either temporary or permanent.
+Contact sports like football (U.S. NFL), hockey, and cricket have a notable incidence of head injuries (concussions).
 In one survey of retired NFL players, all of whom reported one or more concussions during their playing careers, 25% had hearing loss and 50% had tinnitus.

 Perinatal conditions

 These are much more common in premature babies, particularly those under 1500 g at birth.
-Premature birth can be associated with problems that result in sensorineural hearing loss such as anoxia or hypoxia (poor oxygen levels), jaundice, intracranial haemorrhages, meningitis.
+Premature birth can be associated with problems that result in sensorineural hearing loss, such as anoxia or hypoxia (poor oxygen levels), jaundice, intracranial haemorrhages, and meningitis.
 Fetal alcohol syndrome is reported to cause hearing loss in up to 64% of infants born to alcoholic mothers, from the ototoxic effect on the developing fetus, plus malnutrition during pregnancy from the excess alcohol intake.

 Iodine deficiency / Hypothyroidism

 Iodine deficiency and endemic hypothyroidism are associated with hearing loss.
 If a pregnant mother has insufficient iodine intake during pregnancy it affects the development of the inner ear in the foetus leading to sensorineural deafness.
 This occurs in certain areas of the world, such as the Himalayas, where iodine is deficient in the soil and thus the diet.
-In these areas there is a high incidence of endemic goitre.
+In these areas, there is a high incidence of endemic goitre.
 This cause of deafness is prevented by adding iodine to salt.